Bankruptcy

 They’ll take into account your income, assets, and debt to help discern if you’re a prime candidate for bankruptcy.
 There’s a reason why: declaring bankruptcy needs to be worthwhile.
 Most consumers end up losing their RESPs and tax refunds (Trustees file tax returns on your behalf), contributions made to their RRSPs in the past 12 months, and most of the equity in their homes as Trustees liquidate assets to offset debt.

-If you’re worried about the long-term ramifications of bankruptcy, take relief in knowing that there are viable alternatives to bankruptcy that can help you deal with the stress of being in debt.
-It’s often only through a free, confidential meeting with a professional Credit Counsellor that consumers become aware of the other avenues they can take to get debt relief.
+If you’re worried about the long-term ramifications of bankruptcy, take relief in knowing that there are often viable alternatives to bankruptcy that can help you deal with the stress of being in debt.
+Many times it’s only through a free, confidential meeting with a professional Credit Counsellor that consumers become aware of all the other avenues they can take to get debt relief.

-Little-known options available to Canadians include: debt management programs, debt consolidation, debt settlements, and consumer proposals – all of which won’t batter your credit rating and financial health as badly as bankruptcy would.
+Little-known options available to Canadians include: debt management programs, debt consolidation, debt settlements, and consumer proposals – all of which won’t batter your credit rating and financial health as badly as bankruptcy will.

 5. It’s Costly and Time Consuming